spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/add-aws-accounts.md

 ### Dynamic Access Credentials

-Use the steps below to add an AWS cloud account using Security token service (STS) credentials.
+Use the steps below to add an AWS cloud account using Security Token Service (STS) credentials.

 #### Prerequisites